 HST provide weekly ‘stay and play’ sessions so that parents and their children can meet together.
 Staff advise on language, communication and listening development and model activities.

 The Hearing Support Team (HST) work City Wide to support the needs of children with an identified hearing loss who have been referred to the service (see referral section for pupils visited by HST).
-The team work collaboratively with SENCos, teachers and parents to minimise the impact of a child’s hearing loss on their access to learning, social and emotional development whilst developing independence.
+The team work collaboratively with SENCos, teachers and parents/carers to minimise the impact of a child’s hearing loss on their access to learning, social and emotional development whilst developing independence.

 Additionally, HST supports all maintained schools, academies and free schools around Phonics Screening Checks for pupils at KS1 who have a hearing loss.